SamruddhiKangude/AIML_Task_FastAPI_Doc_Semantic_Analysis/README.md

 uvicorn app.main:app --reload
 ```

+Wait untill INFO: Application Startup complete.
+(Then open following link in new browser)

 5. Open docs

+- http://127.0.0.1:8000 (firstly you see this after that in url /docs type after 8000)

 - http://127.0.0.1:8000/docs

 ### Option B - Command Prompt (CMD)

+Go in proper project cmd and type following commands

 1. Create and activate virtual environment